Joshua-Jack/Proof-Of-Work/momint-marketplace/README.md

     ) external
 ```

-This function will take the epoch id in which the user wants to claim from and the project in which the epoch belongs to.
-From here the function will check to ensure that the user hasnt already claimed from this epoch, holds shares inside the project and ensures it follows our dust controll.
-Once the checks pass the user will receive the underlying asset in the vault as their reward.
+This function allows users to claim their share of returns from a specific project and epoch.

+Selecting the Epoch and Project:

+The function takes the epoch ID (the specific distribution period) and the project it belongs to.
+Validation Checks:

+Ensures the user has not already claimed from the selected epoch.
+Verifies that the user holds shares in the project.
+Applies dust control measures to prevent insignificant or unnecessary claims.
+Reward Distribution:

+If all checks pass, the function releases the user's share of the underlying asset stored in the vault.

 **Project Owner Allocation**
 The vault is designed to autonomously manage its liquidity through multiple channels.
 One of these channels are deposits.
 When users deposit funds, these assets increase the vault's liquidity.
 Now when the vault gets this liqudity it will be partitioned.
 X percent to the vaults liqudity and X percent allocated to the project owner.
 Now project owners can claim their sales from the following function.